SunnyXu/SBMLDiagrams/docs/index.rst

    :maxdepth: 2
    :caption: Contents:

-   importSBML
-   editSBML
-   exportSBML
    visualizeSBML
-   drawNetwork
+   processSBML

 ------------
 Introduction
 ------------

 SBMLDiagrams can visualize SBML to PNG/JPG/PDF files by visualizeSBML.
-On one hand, users can get all the information about Compartment, Node and Reaction from an SBML file by importSBML.
-On the other hand, it supports users to generate SBML files by exportSBML.
-Users can also edit and update an SBML file via editSBML.
+It also supports users to import, edit or export an SBML file.
+This package supports SBML level 3, including layout and render.
+Namely, it does not only provide position and color information but also supports different shapes of nodes or alias nodes.
+If you use any part of this python package, please cite the Gihub website (https://github.com/SunnyXu/SBMLDiagrams).

 ------------
 Installation